lakshh1928/practise-devops/README.md

 #learned how to commit
 #learned how to make a repo
 #learned how to track
-#learned how to push code or file
+#learned how to push code or file (push it using token)
 #learned how to clone

+save token using (git config --global credential.helper store) where it is saved (cat .git-credentials)